 LA 06-03 88 VVEV

-For the example goat Old Mountain Farm Nutmeg above, she has qualified for her milking stars in both ADGA (the *M) and AGS (the *D) and is a second generation star milker (the 2 in both the ADGA and AGS designations).
+For the example doe Old Mountain Farm Nutmeg, she has earned her milking stars in both ADGA (the *M) and AGS (the *D) and is a second generation star milker (the 2 in both the ADGA and AGS designations).
 She is a second generation star milker in both registries because her dam was a star milker in both registries.
 Goats from good milking lines can have many generations of star milkers in their pedigrees.
 Nutmeg’s granddaughter Chai Tea has earned her milking stars in both ADGA and AGS and is now a 4th generation star doe in both registries.

 Putting It All Together

-There are additional items that can appear in a goat’s pedigree, but this covers many of the more common things found in an ADGA or AGS pedigree.
+There are many additional items and details that can appear in a goat’s pedigree, but this covers some of the more common performance designations found in an ADGA or AGS pedigree.
 It takes a great deal of time and effort for goat owners to establish credentials for milk production, show wins, and conformation.
-Therefore, some goat owners do not participate in milk production testing, showing, or linear appraisal (or may participate in only some of these things) and they may have wonderful goats; but, it becomes more difficult to pick great goats without the help of a pedigree that demonstrates the probable potential of any goat that you may be considering.
+Therefore, some goat owners do not participate in these programs (or may participate on a limited basis).
+They may have wonderful goats; but, it becomes more difficult to pick great goats without the help of a pedigree that demonstrates the potential of any goat that you may be considering.

-Obviously, if your goal is great milk production, then it’s a good idea to look for does with many generations of milking stars in their pedigrees.
+If your goal is great milk production, then it’s a good idea to look for does with many generations of milking stars in their pedigrees.
 Or, if showing is the main attraction, a pedigree with many champion dams and sires is important.
 No matter what your goal, goats with excellent conformation (high linear appraisal or classification scores) are important because great conformation is what produces a healthy goat that can produce well (both milk production and kids) over a long life.
 I hope the information above helps you with a basic understanding of dairy goat pedigrees.